Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Introduction

 \section{Introduction}

-Abstract interpretation~\cite{absinterp} is a widely used framework for static program analysis, which works by soundly approximating the program's \textit{concrete} semantics with an alternate domain, known as the \textit{abstract} domain.
-Over the years, various domains have been developed to capture different properties, including heap structure \cite{heap1, heap2}, control-flow behavior \cite{cntrlFlow}, and numeric relationships \cite{nuProg, subPoly}.
-In this work, we focus on numerical domains, which are essential for reasoning about variable ranges \cite{SinghPV17}, arithmetic updates \cite{subPoly}, and control-flow conditions \cite{cntrlFlow} in real-world programs.
-These domains vary in expressiveness and efficiency, and selecting the right domain involves fundamental trade-offs between precision and scalability.
+Abstract interpretation~\cite{absinterp} is a widely used framework for static program analysis that soundly approximates a program’s \textit{concrete} semantics using an alternate representation called the \textit{abstract domain}.
+Over the years, a variety of domains have been developed to capture different properties, such as heap structure~\cite{heap1, checker}, control-flow behavior~\cite{cntrlFlow}, and numeric relationships~\cite{polyhedra, subPoly}.
+This work focuses on \textit{numerical} domains, which are central to reasoning about variable ranges~\cite{SinghPV17}, arithmetic updates~\cite{subPoly}, and control-flow conditions~\cite{cntrlFlow} in real-world programs.
+Several numerical domains exist, such as Interval~\cite{interval}, Octagons~\cite{octagon} and Polyhedra~\cite{polyhedra}, each varying in expressiveness and efficiency.
+Selecting the right domain involves the fundamental trade-off between precision and scalability.
+Once the domain is chosen, the analysis is performed through the domain's \textit{abstract transformers}, which are functions that define how program operations (e.g., assignments) are soundly over-approximated within the domain.